GaloisInc/daedalus/docs-src/source/index.rst

 The ``map`` construct can be used to parse a sequence of blocks, based on a sequence of values.
-For example the following code parses blocks of the form ``0AAA...``, with the number of ``'A'`` characters dicated by the input sequence.
+For example the following code parses blocks of the form ``0AAA...``, with the number of ``'A'`` characters dictated by the input sequence.

 .. code-block:: DaeDaLus